 5. put it in the 400 degree oven (I put it on a piece of aluminum foil, on a baking sheet, because once the apples get nice and hot they'll get really juicy, and boil over onto the bottom of your oven and SCORCH) for about 10 minutes, and then turned it down to 350, for another...
 I don't know how long - maybe another 20 or 30 minutes?
 When the topping was golden brown, and the juices were all bubbly I took it out.

 6. Axel F got some vanilla ice cream to put on top, because there really is no substitute for putting vanilla ice cream on apple crisp, especially when it's actually good and crispy apple (and pear) crisp with crunchy almonds and toasty, brown sugary, buttery coconut.
-Thanks again to him for these quality photos, especially considering the surpassingly poor quality of our camera and lighting situation.*don't skimp and use sweetened flake coconut, that stuff is gross and doesn't really taste like coconut.
-The unsweetened flake coconut, like this, is totally different, and worth a trip to Whole Foods for.
-It actually has a very fine texture - tiny little flakes, rather than being big thick ribbons, so it's an excellent flour substitute in this situation.
+Thanks again to him for these quality photos, especially considering the surpassingly poor quality of our camera and lighting situation.

 No comments: